By: Shahnawaz Amdani, MD, FACC, FAAP & Majd Makhoul, MD, FAAP, FACC, FASE

 echocardiogram (echo) and

 electrocardiogram (EKG, or ECG).
 In some cases, other medical tests are necessary.
-Genetic testing may be recommended to verify the cause of the disease.
+Genetic testing may be recommended to investigate the underlying cause.

 Since pediatric cardiomyopathy is rare, it is recommended to locate a children's medical center with a wide range of experience in managing children with cardiomyopathy.
 Early diagnosis and treatment of the disease is essential to preventing complications and progression to heart failure.